 Nissan has given us (car enthusiasts) a lot of goodies over the years.
 They gave us the Skyline & consequently the GT-R, the Z-cars or Fairlady (from the Datsun days), the S-Chassis, and even some crazy small cars like the Nissan March Super Turbo.
-The S15 is the last of the long line of S Chassis cars and is a popular choice for a drift car.
-Despite having a design that dates way back from 1999, the Silvia S15 fits right in in 2018.
+The S15 is the last of the long line of S-Chassis cars and is a popular choice for a drift car.
+Despite having a design that dates way back from 1999, the Silvia S15 looks modern enough even for 2018.

 Footage from the early days with the KE70 before it became "Cheeserolla":

-It’s not easy to get into motorsports (it requires a lot of skill, patience, and it is financially demanding) so obviously Zamil didn’t start out with this Silvia S15.
-He started out with a humble KE70 (Cheeserolla) that later went kaput after filming for a music video with Goldfish & Blink and Elizabeth Tan (Somewhere New).
+He started out with a humble KE70 (Cheeserolla) that later went kaput after filming for a music video with Goldfish & Blink and Elizabeth Tan.
 Only after that did he decide to get his hands on the S15.

 "Cheeserolla" in action